LifeAdventurer/mkdocs-material-template/README.md

 ## Prerequisites

-Before you being, make sure you have the following installed:
+Before you begin, make sure you have the following installed:
 - Python (version 3.8 or higher)
 - Poetry (recommended)
 - or pip